tzador/makedown/README.md

-`makedown` (aka Makefile + Markdown) is motivated by developers need to define multiple scripts in one file next to their documentation, and have a handy way to trigger them from terminal.
+`makedown` (aka Makefile + Markdown) is motivated by developers need to define multiple scripts in one file next to their documentation, and have a handy way to run them from terminal.

-`Makefile`s are great for this, but are lucking some of the [`makedown`](https://github.com/tzador/makedown) features, such as syntax highlighting, hierarchical scanning and embedded documentation.
+`Makefile`s are great for this, but are lucking some of the [`makedown`](https://github.com/tzador/makedown) features, such as syntax highlighting, hierarchical scanning of .md files with embedded documentation.

 There are also `package.json` scripts in `node.js` world, but users are forced to write script commands in one line.